GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 Always ensure you are using the most recently updated storm track for this process.
 To import the new layer, simply drag and drop it into the `Layers panel`, and place it at the top of the **Model_Input** group for clarity.

-For better data management, assign the storm track a descriptive name, such as `storm_track_Freddy_2023`.
+For better data management, assign the storm track a descriptive name, such as `storm_track_eventname_year`.
 This naming convention clearly identifies the event and year, helping you stay organized and ensuring the correct data is used in the analysis.

 :::